VidHarm: A Clip Based Dataset for Harmful Content Detection: Introduction

 Identifying harmful content in motion picture is a well-established field.
 Motion picture rating systems are used in many countries, with the most well-known being the Motion Picture Association (MPA) system in the United States.
 In all these systems, to the best of our knowledge, ratings are set by human expertise alone.
 In practice, this means that one or more professional classifiers make a joint decision for each movie, based on a (perhaps loose) set of guidelines.
 What constitutes harmful content may include factors such as violence, sexual content, and horror.

 Automatic detection and classification/rating of harmful content has, however, so far mostly been directed at detecting specific forms of harmful content in videos.
 Such approaches fall short in cases outside their area of detection and may fail to provide nuance to their predictions.
-There is likley a multitude of reasons for this.
+There is likely a multitude of reasons for this.
 MPA and other ratings are typically provided for feature film, and this content is typically under strict copyright laws which prevent open-source datasets for the public.
 Further complications arise from the extreme sparsity of the labels, for a typical film of 1.5 hours there are approximately $10^5$ frames of content.
 This makes modern end-to-end methods impossible to train in practice and requires rough simplifications, e.g., by only considering dialogue.
 While such simplifications may yield good results, they fail to capture a general understanding of what constitutes harmfulness.
 Therefore, a fine-grained dataset for harmful content detection is sorely needed.

 For these reasons, this work introduces a high-quality video dataset based on 3589 video clips of length 10 seconds with labels based on an established film classification system, labeled by professional film classifiers.
-Furthermore, a thorough study of both the dataset itself and methods for video recognition on the proposed dataset have been performed.
+Furthermore, a thorough study of the dataset has been performed, including baseline experiments for age rating classification using video-only, audio-only, and combined audio and video modalities.

-The contributions of this work are as follows: \begin{enumerate} \item VidHarm, an open-source professionally labeled fine-grained dataset for harmful content detection based on an established film classification system, is provided. \item A thorough analysis of VidHarm, resulting in multiple insights. \item Studies of video recognition models utilizing both modalities of VidHarm is performed.
-Additionally, a task appropriate evaluation metric is proposed. \end{enumerate}
+The contributions of this work are as follows: \begin{enumerate} \item VidHarm, a diverse open-source professionally labeled fine-grained dataset for harmful content detection based on an established film classification system, is provided. \item A thorough analysis of VidHarm, including establishing connections between clip and trailer ratings, and an investigation of potential biases. \item Studies of video recognition models utilizing both modalities of VidHarm is performed.
+Additionally, a task-appropriate evaluation metric is proposed, and compared to previous metrics. \end{enumerate}